Ask Slashdot: What Are Some Books You Wish You Had Read Earlier?

 (I reference it in my own comic on dealing with mortality, as plugged in my sig)

+And I think Dennett's more right than not.
+Consciousness isn't what it intuitively seems to be on the surface, it takes more introspection to get a feel for it.

+At least try "The Mind's I", a book of essays by lots of folks he co-edited with Hofstadter.

-Citizen of the Galaxy by Robert Heinlein (Score:1)
+Citizen of the Galaxy by Robert Heinlein (Score:5, Interesting)

 I first encountered Heinlein's Citizen of the Galaxy in adulthood and I immediately wished someone had introduced it to me in middle school.
 For the purposes of this discussion, it's about a kid who keeps getting moved from one society into another.
 Each time he assimilates into a new group he notices the strengths and weaknesses of the new culture.
 Most of the coming-of-age books I was exposed to glorified the misfit and tried to reassure the reader that it's OK to be different.
-Citizen of the Galaxy doesn
+Citizen of the Galaxy doesn't bother with that at all---the protagonist integrates more-or-less successfully into every society he joins and he never gets angsty about not fitting in.
+This would have been a good thing to read when I was younger.

 "Snakes in Suits" (Score:2)